Balbader/dataStructuresAndAlgorithmsInJs/BigO/README.md

 + Instead, it is meant to generalize the growth of your algorithm

 Big O means to answer the following : <br>
-    .
-As your input grows, how fast does computation or memory grow ?
+    + As your input grows, how fast does computation or memory grow ?

+## Important concepts:
+    + Growth is with respect to the input